 Yeah.
 The dynamic creative is brilliant.
 I like telling people is that this is one of the few instances where Facebook and our interests are perfectly aligned.
 They want others to make sales.
 So we get money in.
 So we keep advertising with them.
 And it’s win for everybody as well.
 And it’s a win for our clients because again, we’re not selling snake oil, we’re not selling, you know, stuff they don’t need.
 I almost swore there, so that was the pause.

 We can bleep it out and we’ve got an editor who can bleep it out for us if we ever need.

 So yeah, the dynamic creative work, the drawback is then that we won’t really know which is the perfect winning combination, but we can always then do experiments as well with this.
 For most of the gym owners I talked to is they don’t want to become Facebook experts.
 They want Facebook to work for them as well.
 And that’s what we do when we bring people through the course.
 It’s like, you know, on the second call, when we’re reviewing their ads, if you see your numbers are good, you don’t need to dig any deeper.
 But we teach them how to dig deeper.
 So they know what to fix even when your Facebook ads campaign start stalling out.

 Before I ask you the next question, you mentioned the course, how can people learn more about this with you guys?

-Oh, it’s all part of when you sign up with Two-Brain, you bring through your initial ramp up phase, and then when your mentor checks in the roadmap and sees you’re ready for digital marketing and Facebook marketing, they refer you on to a digital marketing expert.
+Oh, it’s all part of when you sign up with Two-Brain, you bring through your initial ramp up phase, and then when your mentor checks in the Growth ToolKit and sees you’re ready for digital marketing and Facebook marketing, they refer you on to a digital marketing expert.